Wiszniów: History

 The first information on the village dates from 1396.
 The first owner of the village was Mikołaj Mnich (1426).
 The next owner was Jan Makosiej.
 In 1564, the village owned 84 ha of arable land.
-According to the royal lustration of 1589, Vyshniv was the village of the Tyszowce district of the Belz County of the Belz Voivodeship.
+According to the royal lustration of 1589, Wiszniów was the village of the Tyszowce district of the Bełz County of the Bełz Voivodeship of the Lesser Poland Province.
 Wiszniów was a possession of Makosiej, there were 5 farmland, 5 hedgehogs, 1 artisan and 4 surveyors.
 In 1827 Wiszniów had 78 houses and 393 inhabitants.
 At that time, the owners were Świeżawscy.
 The Świeżawscy sold the village to Seweryn Kiełczewski.
 The Kiełczewskis lived in Wiszniów in a wooden mansion.
 In 1921 there were 105 houses, 622 inhabitants.
 Most of the residents were Ukrainian.
 There were 27 Jews.
 During the Second World War, Wiszniów was burned.
 Many people, Ukrainians and Poles, were killed at that time.
 Probably all the Jews died.
-Ukrainians have been displaced to Russia.
-Ukrainians have been displaced to Russia.
+Ukrainians have been displaced to the Soviet Union.
 The Poles did not return after the war until 1947.